Testing mean and variance by e-processes: Introduction

 where $[ {\mu}^L_i, {\mu}^U_i]$ is an interval or a singleton for each $i$; this is discussed in Section \ref{sec:two-side}.

-The closest methodological work related to this paper is \cite{WR23}, where the authors test in a non-parametric setting the conditional mean of sequential data, which are assumed to be bounded within a pre-specified range.
-The assumption that the data generating distribution is bounded is crucial for their methodology to work.
-Our problem and methodology are different from \cite{WR23} in the sense that we assume a bounded variance instead of a bounded range.
-Since a bounded range implies bounded variance, the assumption needed to apply our methodology is weaker than in the setting of \cite{WR23}, following interpretation (B) of the main testing problem.
+The closest methodological work related to this paper is \cite{WR24}, where the authors test in a non-parametric setting the conditional mean of sequential data, which are assumed to be bounded within a pre-specified range, thus a generally smaller class of distributions.
+Our problem and methodology are different from \cite{WR24} in the sense that we assume a bounded variance instead of a bounded range.
+Since a bounded range implies bounded variance, the assumption needed to apply our methodology is weaker than in the setting of \cite{WR24}, following interpretation (B) of the main testing problem.
 Moreover, we are able to utilize the additional information on the distributional shape to obtain better e-values than without such information.
+A great advantage of the tests of \cite{WR24} is that their power adapts to the unknown true variance of the distribution if data come from an iid population.
+Our method based on the growth rate of empirical e-values has a similar feature, which uses a betting strategy similar to that of \cite{WR24}.
 Another closely related methodology is \cite{WWZ22}, where, other statistical functions are tested other than the mean.
 Once e-variables are constructed, we will build e-processes in a similar way to \cite{WWZ22}.
+The methods of \cite{HRMS20, HRMS21} and \cite{WR23} based on exponential test supermartingales---exponential processes that form supermartingales with initial value one---which are e-processes, can also be applied to test \eqref{eq:intro}.
+These methods differ from ours as our e-process is obtained by combining individual e-variables.

-Section \ref{sec:simulation} provides simulation studies for the proposed methods and compare them with the method of \cite{WR23} when the model has both bounded support and bounded variance.
+Section \ref{sec:simulation} provides simulation studies for the proposed methods and compare them with the method of \cite{WR24} when the model has both bounded support and bounded variance and with methods based on exponential test supermartingale of \cite{HRMS21} and \cite{WR23}.
 Section \ref{sec:emp} contains empirical studies using financial asset return data during the 2007--2008 financial crisis, further demonstrating the effectiveness of the e-process based methods.
 Section \ref{sec:7} concludes the paper.
-All proofs in the paper are provided in Section \ref{sec:5}.
+All proofs in the paper are provided in the Supplementary Material.